 I am an Assistant Professor in the Department of Philosophy at the University of Western Ontario.
 Prior to moving here in 2012, I was an Assistant Professor at the University of Alabama at Birmingham.

-During my first years as a graduate student in History and Philosophy of Science at the University of Pittsburgh, I became interested in the relationships between psychology and neuroscience, mind and brain.
-A two-and-a-half year stint as an MS student in a cognitive neurobiology laboratory prompted me to recognize that in order to truly understand how these areas of science and their objects of study are related, analytical scrutiny needs to be directed at the investigative strategies that scientists use to probe the mind-brain relationship.
-To this end, the aim of my doctoral dissertation in HPS was to put forward a conceptual framework for analyzing experiments and experimental practice in cognitive neurobiology, with an eye towards extending the application of that framework to other areas of neuroscience.
-By applying elements of this framework to cognitive neurobiological case studies, my work has illuminated what I consider an interesting set of epistemological problems that require solutions.
+My research is situated at the intersection of philosophy of neuroscience, philosophy of mind and philosophy of science and has its origin in a single basic question: What light does contemporary neuroscience shed on the relationship between mind and brain?
+My approach to this question is unique insofar as I contend that answering it requires directing analytical scrutiny at the investigative strategies neuroscientists use to probe this relationship.
+To this end, the project at the heart of my research program is to develop and refine a conceptual framework for analyzing experiments and experimental practice in the neurosciences of cognition (e.g., Sullivan 2009).
+By applying elements of this framework to cognitive neurobiological case studies, my work has illuminated an interesting set of epistemological problems that require solutions (e.g., Sullivan 2009, 2010a, 2010b, Forthcoming (as of May 2015 paper on natural kinds).
 Characterizing the nature and sources of these problems, identifying their implications for the explanatory goals of neuroscience, and developing viable strategies for overcoming them, are the primary aims of my current research.